The Windows 11 compatibility checker will help you decide whether your PC supports Windows 11 or not.

 - Under the introducing Windows 11 section, you can click the check now button.

-You can now whether your PC is compatible with Windows 11 or not.
+You can now know whether your PC is compatible with Windows 11 or not.
+If your PC isn’t compatible for some reason, you will also get to know the actual problem.